TanjaKec/SUHUB/content/module1/DataTypes/_index.en.markdown

 share.data$sector
 ```

+When working in R you will also come across a [tibble](https://tibble.tidyverse.org).
+A tibble (`tbl_df`) is a data frame providing a nicer printing method, useful when working with large data sets.
+One of the main differences is that a tibble can have columns that are lists.

 Now, as we have mastered the basics let us learn how to access existing data from R.

 -----------------------------
 © 2021 Tatjana Kecojevic